archway-network/archway-docs/docs/rewards/reward-types.md

 ### Transaction Fee Rebate Rewards

 #### Calculating Gas
-The transaction fee rewards are calculating by the amount of gas that a smart contract uses directly or by other contracts calling it.
+The transaction fee rewards are calculated by the amount of gas that a smart contract uses directly or by other contracts calling it.
 The more gas a contract uses, the bigger the reward.

 Each block uses gas to complete the transactions included in the block.
-Rewards for a contract are calculating only on the execution of that specific contract and not all contracts included in the block.
+Rewards for a contract are calculated only on the execution of that specific contract and not all the contracts that are included in the block.

 #### Transaction Fee Split